bxparks/EpoxyDuino/README.md

 * The `*.ino` file is treated like a normal `*.cpp` file.
 So it must have an `#include <Arduino.h>` include line at the top of the file.
 This is compatible with the Arduino IDE which automatically includes `<Arduino.h>`.
-* The Arduion IDE supports multiple `ino` files in the same directory.
+* The Arduino IDE supports multiple `ino` files in the same directory.
 (I believe it simply concontenates them all into a single file.)
 EpoxyDuino supports only one `ino` file in a given directory.
 * The Arduino IDE automatically generates forward declarations for functions